Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

 One useful property of the extension graph, and for which it was developed in the first place, is that the extension graph classifies right-angled Artin subgroups of of a right-angled Artin group.
 Classically, we know that subgroups of finitely generated free abelian groups are again free abelian (by the classification of finitely generated modules over a principal ideal domain) and subgroups of free groups are always free (by the Nielsen--Schreier Theorem).
 Since right-angled Artin groups interpolate between these two extremes, it is therefore a natural question whether (finitely generated) subgroups of right-angled Artin groups are again right-angled Artin groups, and if so what sorts of right-angled Artin groups they are.

 It is not true that subgroups of right-angled Artin groups are again right-angled Artin groups.
-There are many different subgroups of right-angled Artin groups, ranging from surface groups ~\cite{SDS1989,CW2004} to hyperbolic $3$--manifold groups~\cite{Agol2008,Agol2013,Wise2009,Wise2011,Wise2012} to many arithmetic lattices in rank one Lie groups~\cite{BHW2011}, all the way to groups with various exotic finiteness properties~\cite{BestBrady97}.
+There are many different subgroups of right-angled Artin groups, ranging from surface groups ~\cite{SDS1989,CW2004} to hyperbolic $3$-manifold groups~\cite{Agol2008,Agol2013,Wise2009,Wise2011,Wise2012} to many arithmetic lattices in rank one Lie groups~\cite{BHW2011}, all the way to groups with various exotic finiteness properties~\cite{BestBrady97}.
 It is in fact known that every finitely generated subgroup of $A(\gam)$ is again a right-angled Artin group if and only if $\gam$ has no subgraph isomorphic to a square or to a path of length three, by a result of Droms~\cite{Droms1987-sub}.

+It is difficult to characterize all subgroups of right-angled Artin groups, even finitely presented ones (see~\cite{Brid-MRL}).
+Some general known facts are that every nonabelian subgroup of a right-angled Artin group contains a nonabelian free group by a result of Baudisch~\cite{baudisch}, and in fact any such subgroup surjects to a nonabelian free group by a result of Antol\'in--Minasyan~\cite{ant-min}.
+A nonabelian subgroup of a right-angled Artin group must surject to $\bZ^2$~\cite{duch-krob,Koberda-survey}.
+Solvable subgroups of right-angled Artin groups are automatically finitely generated and free abelian, by the Flat Torus Theorem~\cite{BH1999}.

-It is therefore interesting and natural to wonder which subgroups of $A(\gam)$ are of the form $A(\Lambda)$, and what sorts of $\Lambda$ can occur.
+Given the difficulty of understanding general subgroups of right-angled Artin groups, it is therefore interesting and natural to wonder which subgroups of $A(\gam)$ are of the form $A(\Lambda)$, and what sorts of graphs $\Lambda$ can occur.
 To the author's knowledge, there is no clean, complete answer available, though the partial answers are satisfying and useful for many applications.

 \begin{thm} Let $\Lambda<\gam^e$ be a finite subgraph.
-Then there is an injective homomorphism $A(\Lambda)\to A(\gam)$. \end{thm}
+Then there is an injective homomorphism $A(\Lambda)\longrightarrow A(\gam)$. \end{thm}

 The injection in Theorem~\ref{thm:gex1} is quite explicit; one simply views vertices of $\Lambda$ as elements in $A(\gam)$ and passes to a sufficiently high power.
 Theorem~\ref{thm:gex1} first appeared in a paper of Kim and the author ~\cite{KK2013}, though apparently this fact was already known to experts in combinatorial group theory.
-One way to prove Theorem~\ref{thm:gex1} does not require ideas beyond those that go into item (2) of Proposition~\ref{prop:gex-basic}.
-Once the extension graph has been embedded in the curve graph in a way that preserves both adjacency and non-adjacency, then the author's result from ~\cite{Koberda2012} about powers of mapping classes applies and gives the desired result.
+One approach to proving Theorem~\ref{thm:gex1} does not require ideas beyond those that go into item (2) of Proposition~\ref{prop:gex-basic}.
+Once the extension graph has been embedded in the curve graph in a way that preserves both adjacency and non-adjacency, the author's result from ~\cite{Koberda2012} about powers of mapping classes applies and gives the desired result.

 Unfortunately, Theorem~\ref{thm:gex1} does not admit an easy converse.
 The first examples disproving the obvious na\"ive converse appeared in the work of Casals-Ruiz--Duncan--Kazachkov~\cite{CDK2013}, and a large class of examples was produced by Kim and the author~\cite{KK2015GT}.
 With some further assumptions on $\gam$, one can formulate a converse to Theorem~\ref{thm:gex1}.